Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Conclusion

 \section{Conclusion}

-Non-additive codes have been mostly overlooked since they provide only meager improvements in the three traditional code parameters $ n, K, $ and $ d $.

-However, with the proper perspective, we saw that non-additive codes could significantly outperform optimal stabilizer analogs.
-We saw three prototypes of this advantage: \begin{itemize} \item (\cref{code:codefamily1}) Non-additive codes can implement exotic groups whereas stabilizer codes cannot; \item (\cref{code:codefamily2}) Non-additive codes permit better $n$ versus $\G$ parameters, holding $ K $ and $ d $ fixed (e.g., our $((11,2,3,\Q^{(3)}))$ and $((19,2,3,\Q^{(4)}))$ codes compared to the $[[15,1,3,\Q^{(3)}]]$ and $[[31,1,3,\Q^{(4)}]]$ RM codes); \item (\cref{code:codefamily3}) Non-additive codes permit better $n$ versus $d$ parameters, holding $ K $ and $ \G $ fixed (e.g., our $((27,2,5,\Q^{(3)}))$ and $((49,2,7,\Q^{(3)}))$ codes compared with the $[[49,1,5,\Q^{(3)}]]$ code). \end{itemize}
+Non-additive quantum codes have been mostly overlooked since they provide only meager improvements in the three traditional code parameters $n$, $K$, and $d$.
+However, accounting for the transversal gate group $ \Glog $, non-additive codes can outperform the best known stabilizer analogs.
+For example, we have constructed a $\Q^{(r)}$-transversal family of non-additive codes with distance $d=3$ in $n = 2^r+3$ qubits that is smaller in length $n$ than the best known analogous family of stabilizer codes, which have length $n = 2^{r+1} - 1$.
+We have also constructed $\BD_{2b}$-transversal non-additive codes (for $b$ not a power of $2$) that cannot be realized as stabilizer codes.
+Lastly, we have constructed non-additive codes with transversal $ T $ that have parameters $((11,2,3))$, $((27,2,5))$, $((49,2,7))$, $((73,2,9))$, $((107,2,11)$, and $((147,2,13))$, these codes outperform the best known stabilizer codes with transversal $ T $, which have parameters $[[15,1,3]]$, $[[49,1,5]]$, $[[95,1,7]]$, $[[189,1,9]]$, $[[283,1,11]]$, and $[[441,1,13]]$ \cite{HighDistanceCodesTransversalCliffordTGates}.

-All three of these code families were constructed from spin codes using the Dicke bootstrap.
-This method holds significant untapped promise and is the first code construction method specifically designed around the transversal group $ \G $, an important code parameter for fault tolerance.
+All our codes are constructed from spin codes using the Dicke bootstrap.
+The Dicke bootstrap holds significant untapped promise (see the possible generalizations mentioned in the future directions section) and is the first code construction method specifically designed around the transversal gate group $ \Glog $, an important code parameter for fault tolerance.